Internet-Draft OAuth Mission Child Delegation August 2026

 10. Cascade Revocation

-A superseded parent does not transfer its Child Missions to the successor.
-The successor Mission carries a freshly derived Authority Set that does not inherit the predecessor's authority by reference ([I-D.draft-mcguinness-oauth-mission-expansion]), so a Child Mission that was a strict subset of the predecessor is not guaranteed to be a subset of the successor.
-The Mission Issuer therefore MUST treat superseded as a terminal cascade trigger and MUST NOT silently re-bind children to the successor.
-Continuing child work under the successor requires an explicit new Child Mission creation (Section 6) under a successor grant, which re-runs strict-subset validation (Section 8.1) against the successor's Authority Set.
+The reason is how successor authority is derived: the successor Mission carries a freshly derived Authority Set that does not inherit the predecessor's authority by reference ([I-D.draft-mcguinness-oauth-mission-expansion]), so a Child Mission that was a strict subset of the predecessor is not guaranteed to be a subset of the successor.

 Cascade under this profile is issuer-committed.
 The Mission Issuer MUST implement the immediate cascade mode and record the mode on the Child Mission: